 On leaving the Army, he entered the City and ran a wide range of portfolios for charities and private clients as a Director of Hendersons and then Rothschild Asset Management.
 He remains a member of the Chartered Institute for Securities and Investment (CISI).

-Since leaving the City, he has assisted charities to monitor their fund managers.
-He also writes a monthly column for the Investors Chronicle magazine (donating his fee to charity), regularly speaks at financial seminars, and has written the ‘FT Guide to Investment Trusts’.
+He now writes a monthly column for the Investors Chronicle magazine (donating his fee to charity), occasionally speaks at financial seminars, and has written the ‘FT Guide to Investment Trusts’.
 He is also a Director of Equi Ltd, which runs an Investment Trust website, and is the chair of the Investment Committee at Baron & Grant, which specialises in managing investment trust-focused portfolios.

 John was the Conservative Parliamentary candidate in Basildon in 1997, and was elected as the Conservative MP for Billericay and District in 2001, serving on Parliament’s Education Select Committee before becoming a Shadow Health Minister in 2002.
 However, he resigned from the Shadow Front Bench in 2003 in order to vote against the Iraq war.